micsoder/ot-harjoitustyo/Documentation/functional_requirements.md

 ## Functional requirements

+*The functional requirements file's aim is to give an overview of the program, the users, the user interface, and the functionalities of the program.*

 ### The aim of the program
+---

 The aim of this program is to aid the process of game development.
 The main feature of this program is the ability to add information to a conceptual game map.
 The map data may consist of location information, information about the NPCs (non-playable characters), extra map layers, etc.

 ### The users
+---
 There will be both an admin and a normal user, where the admin will have the right to do anything while the normal user's modification rights are limited.

 ### User Interface (UI)
+---
 The program has three main views; the login page, the create account page, and the map page.
 By zooming in and out on the map page, new map pages appear.

-![UI](pictures/ui_sketch_first_draft.png)

 The program starts from the login page, if the user doesn't have an account, the user will have to create an account before logging in.
 After the user has logged in, the map page is seen with a dashboard to the right.
 By left-clicking the user can zoom in, by ctrl + right-clicking the user can add an object to the map, and by right-clicking the user can zoom out.
 To edit the dashboard, the user can press the edit button to change the information on the dashboard.
 The information on the dashboard corresponds to the object that is viewed on the map.
 To exit the program the user can press the exit button which takes the user back to the login page.

+![UI](pictures/ui_sketch_first_draft.png)

 ### Basic functionalities
+---

 #### Before login
 - When the program is opened, the user is greeted by a login page